LabVIEWCommunityTraining/cti-virtual-machine-documentation/01 Creating the Linux Guest OS/README.md

 5. Run command ```exit```
 6. Eject the Guest Additions disk using the CD glyph in the bottom-right of the Guest OS window.
 7. Reboot the Lubuntu virtual machine.

+### Enable the shared folder between the Host and Guest OS

+Earlier in the instructions, a Shared Folder was added in the Lubuntu Guest OS settins in VirtualBox.
+A shared folder is used to share data between the Host and Guest OS.
+We are trying to avoid downloading files straight in the Guest OS because it grows the size of the Virtual Disk (*.vdi).
+By default, although the settings earlier in the document create the permanent shared folder in Lubuntu, Linux permissions prevent a user from reading and writing to the mounted folder.

+1. Launch QTerminal.
+2. Run command sudo adduser $USER vboxsf
+3. Reboot the virtual machine.
+4. Upon logging in, open the File Explorer and notice the mounted folder ```sf_host_downloads```.
+5. Inspect that you see the contents of this folder, as all installers will be run from this folder.